Rand Paul delivers letter from Trump to Putin in Russia

 Paul was an enthusiastic supporter of Trump’s decision to meet with Putin in the first place, writing that “dialogue is especially important when hundreds of millions of lives are at stake, as is the case in relations between the United States and nuclear-armed Russia.”

-The two had savaged each other on the 2016 presidential primary campaign trail, with Paul at one point deriding Trump as an “orange-faced windbag” and the president retorting that Paul was “truly weird.”
+The two have bonded over Russia, even after they savaged each other on the 2016 presidential primary campaign trail, with Paul at one point deriding Trump as an “orange-faced windbag” and the president retorting that Paul was “truly weird.”

+Paul is the ninth Republican member of Congress to travel to Russia this summer.
+A contingent of eight Republicans spent Fourth of July in Moscow ahead of Trump’s meeting with Putin, but returned to face a public backlash that they had failed to press Russia on its interference in the 2016 election.
+One Russian official called the July meeting with the lawmakers one of the easiest of his life.

+Trump soon after his summit with Putin had invited the Russian president to Washington this fall, but Trump’s national security adviser, John Bolton, later said any meeting would be put off until 2019.

 Comments